 Alongside customizable click and opening data, there is also the option to run analyses by segments.

 As you can see from the above examples, there are tons of email marketing software and tools designed for large as well as small businesses.

-Each of the above email marketing tools or MailChimp alternatives have unique features that may be useful for internal communication professionals as well.
+Each of the above email marketing tools have unique features that may be useful for internal communication professionals as well.

 Internal communicators may find the email analytics, list management and template builder options helpful for creating employee newsletters but they’ll have to leave Outlook and won’t be able to get rid of the “unsubscribe” button.

 We recommend using a tool such as ContactMonkey, that is specifically designed for internal communicators.

 With our tool, you can easily send responsive emails to all your employee distribution lists without having to worry about leaving Outlook!
 It’s a win-win, isn’t it?